Modeling transport in weakly collisional plasmas using thermodynamic forcing: Discussion

 \section{Discussion}

 In this work, we have introduced a new theoretical approach for modeling transport in weakly collisional, magnetized, { high-$\beta$} plasmas: thermodynamic forcing.
 Macroscopic transport of momentum and heat results from anisotropies in the distribution function, which themselves arise due to gradients of macroscopic properties (e.g. temperature or velocity).
 The thermodynamic forcing method involves introducing an anomalous force that produces anisotropies in homogeneous plasmas, approximating those produced by macroscopic gradients in inhomogeneous weakly collisional plasmas.
 Transport is ultimately determined by the regulation of this anisotropy through both Coulomb collisionality and anomalous scattering due to kinetic instabilities.
 We have shown that the approximation's error scales with the total collisionality. { In the most general form that we have derived, thermodynamic forcing can be adjusted to mimic the effect on the distribution function of all relevant macroscopic gradients — temperature, velocity, and magnetic-field gradients — that arise during the dynamical evolution of a weakly collisional plasma.
 Temperature and velocity gradients are each modeled with their own specific forms of thermodynamic forcing, while magnetic-field gradients enter through the electron-ion-drift and friction-force already contained in the most general formulation.
 This provides a pathway towards systematic, first-principles transport modeling in such plasmas, including viscosity, heat conductivity, and resistivity.
 We emphasize that the primary contribution of this work is the formulation, implementation, and validation of the thermodynamic forcing framework itself.
-The simulations and examples presented here are therefore not intended to exhaustively characterize transport coefficients or instability saturation in new regimes, but rather to establish that the method faithfully reproduces known behavior, as well as being applicable in scenarios that are difficult to study using exisiting kinetic simulation approaches.}
+The simulations and examples presented here are therefore not intended to exhaustively characterize transport coefficients or instability saturation in new regimes, but rather to establish that the method faithfully reproduces known behavior, as well as being applicable in scenarios that are difficult to study using existing kinetic simulation approaches.} { While we propose and validate thermodynamic forcing for Maxwellian plasmas, conceptually, our approach can be generalised to plasmas near a collisionless (non-Maxwellian) equilibrium \cite{ewart2025relaxation}.}